kdivis/DataScienceSpecialization/README.md

 # DataScienceSpecialization
 Coursera Johns Hopkins Data Science Specialization Files

 This repo contains my assignment/course project files from the Coursera Data Science specialization.
 Other files from the specialization (e.g., lecture notes, videos, etc.) can be found in the *courses* repo (forked from Prof. Roger Peng).

+All work was completed in R Studio (using R Markdown files).